karatelabs/karate-todo/README.md

 libraries you already have in `test` scope with the ones that Karate (and Gatling) may bring in.

 Documentation: [Karate API Performance Testing](https://karatelabs.github.io/karate/karate-gatling)

+# Gradle

+A sample `build.gradle` and instructions can be found [here](https://github.com/karatelabs/karate-todo/wiki/Gradle).